CezapDobby/fivemweb/README.md

 To run formulars, you need download this file!!
 Link : https://uloz.to/tam/ed6331b7-5487-40b5-81a6-e3150af4e0f7

+# Requirements⚡
+You need PHP (Developet on 7.3), Apache2 or other webserver.

 # Resolution 🖥️
 Website is avaible only on PC